John Browne, Baron Browne of Madingley: Publications

-Lord Browne published his memoirs Beyond Business in February 2010.
+Lord Browne of Madingley published his memoirs Beyond Business in February 2010.
 Seven Elements that Changed the World, an examination of the role of seven scientific elements in history, was published in April 2013.
 On 17 June 2014 he published The Glass Closet: Why Coming Out Is Good Business, a book discussing the risks and rewards of coming out in business and advocating for a top-down corporate policy of LGBT inclusiveness.
-Lord Browne is said to be the first openly gay CEO of any Fortune 500 company.
+Lord Browne of Madingley is said to be the first openly gay CEO of any Fortune 500 company.